1965–66 South-West Indian Ocean cyclone season

 The 1965–66 South-West Indian Ocean cyclone season was a near average season, despite beginning unusually early on August 9 with the formation of an early-season tropical depression, Anne and ended on May 1.

 Systems

 Tropical Disturbance Anne

 Anne existed on August 15 and didn’t last a day.
 Anne also had a peak at a small 25 miles per hour (35 kilometers per hour.)

-Tropical Disturbance Brenda
+Tropical Depression Brenda

 Brenda existed from August 16 to August 18.
 The peak was 30 miles per hour or 45 KM/H.

-Severe Tropical Storm Claude
+Tropical Storm Claude

 Claude existed from December 24 to January 10.

 Tropical Cyclone Denise

 On January 7, Cyclone Denise passed north of Mauritius, producing wind gusts of 170 km/h.
 Later, the storm crossed over Réunion, dropping record rainfall.
 Over a 24-hour period, Denise dropped 1825 mm of rainfall at Foc Foc, Réunion, of which 1144 mm fell over 12 hours; both precipitation totals are the highest recorded worldwide for their respective durations.
 Over 48 hours, precipitation totaled 2230 mm at Bras Sec.
 The heavy rains caused flooding that killed three people, and caused severe road and crop damage.